-This Week: Building a Scheme Around a Single Fabric
+Building a Color Scheme Around a Single Fabric

-Again, as you're pulling fabrics, keep a few things in mind!
+As you're pulling fabrics, keep a few things in mind:

-2. When choosing prints with large and small accents, be thoughtful about the colors of those accents!
-Those accents shouldn't clash with the other colors in the scheme!
-In this case, we're working with cool colors, so you'll want to avoid warm colored accents (pink, yellow, red, orange)
+2. When choosing prints with large and small accents, be thoughtful about the colors of those accents.
+Those accents shouldn't clash with the other colors in the scheme/ In this case, I'm working with a warm color palette, so I'm avoiding cool colors like blue and green.

-3. Think about using a good mix of geometric and organic prints!
+3. Think about using a good mix of geometric and floral prints.